 01. Choose your typeface early on

-Each typeface requires its own kerning and specific adjustments and attention to detail.
-So it's important that you make a decisive decision on the typeface you're going to be working with within your design early on within the process.
+Each typeface requires its own kerning, adjustments and attention to detail.
+So it's important that you make a decisive decision on the typeface you're going to be working with early on within the design process.
 Making last-minute changes can significantly change the direction of your design as well as the kerning that specific typeface needs.
 Rushed, last-minute kerning is rarely successful kerning, so don't put yourself in that position.

 Remember that some letters that don't kern as well as others within a word.
 Letter combinations such as 'LA', for example, are not as complementary as 'AV'.
 In such cases, attention to kerning needs to be considered and focused in regards to the negative space.